Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 • Hinder your customer experience

-If that’s the case, you’d have to consider a custom integration.
+If so, you’d have to consider a custom integration.
 For that:

 • Evaluate integration cost and timelines

-• Select subscription management tool or create a reference architecture for a custom subscription process flow
+• Select a subscription management tool or create a reference architecture for a custom subscription process flow

 • Refer to a BigCommerce-certified technology partner to refine your ideas and start the integration work